-Unlike the other three handsets, Sony’s Xperia 5 II doesn’t offer a dedicated low light shooting mode.
-Instead, it will automatically increase the shutter time for you in low light situations.
+Unlike the other three handsets, Sony’s Xperia 5 II doesn’t offer a dedicated low-light shooting mode.
+Instead, it will automatically increase the shutter time for you in low-light situations.
 As I’ve noted in the past, you seldom need the Huawei P40 Pro’s night mode.
 The default mode takes pictures much faster and tends to produce sharper-looking results.

 In low light, all four phones perform very well.
-Although the Pixel 5 and P40 Pro are the brightest.
+However, the Pixel 5 and P40 Pro are the brightest.
 As long as your hands are steady, there’s no noticeable blur, plenty of exposure, and even some reasonable colors from all of the phones.
 Google’s white balance is a little too cool for the first scene’s warm light.
 However, the phone captures the sharpest image and most dynamic colors, in exchange for a little more noise at the frame’s edges.

 Out in the pitch black, there’s a bigger difference between the handsets.
 The Xperia 5 II struggled to focus but eventually produced a shot with decent colors and balance.
 Although the sensor struggles to pick out meaningful details and is quite noisy in such low light.
 It’s clear that Google’s Night Sight algorithm produces the best white balance and colors, and the noise isn’t as bad as Sony’s sensor.
-The P40 Pro offers the best detail without using Night mode and has OK dynamic range, but the green tint is wrong.
-Likewise, Samsung’s color balance is just a little too warm (the light is yellow rather than orange) but it captures marginally more detail than the Pixel 5.
+The P40 Pro offers the best detail without using Night mode and has an OK dynamic range, but the green tint is wrong.
+Likewise, Samsung’s color balance is just a little too warm (the light is yellow rather than orange), but it captures marginally more detail than the Pixel 5.